clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/refresh.md

 ***def refresh(self) -> None -> None***

-Refresh the page of the current tab.
+Refresh the page of the currently tab.

 **Returns:**
     &emsp;None